mclevy/point_data/Basics.md

 ## Point Referenced or Geostastical Data

-There are different types of spatial data, which can generally be categorized into these categories:
+There are different types of spatial data, which can be categorized as:

 * point-referenced: realizations of a random variable on continuous space
 * areal: finite areal units; observations are sums or averages